FedericoIglesia/Command_Line_Trivia/Readme.md

 Just type in your name and start playing!

+Answer all questions correctly and win a billion

 To run -> clone repo and locally run npm i, and then node . or node index.js